 We never thought that anything could destroy his beautiful wickedness, but it turns out that Lou Reed was mortal after all.

-1960s: Cool handsome black leather swagger, shades all the time, swigging a bottle of Coca Cola in his Warhol screen test, flickering black and white films of the Velvet Underground jamming – slightly sped-up, silent.
+1960s: Cool handsome black leather swagger, shades all the time, swigging a bottle of Coca-Cola in his Warhol screen test, flickering black and white films of the Velvet Underground jamming – slightly sped-up, silent.
 Staring at Nico.
-Light shows at the Electric Circus.
-Exploding Plastic Inevitable.
-‘Peel slowly and see.’
+Uptight.
+Light shows at the Electric Circus: Exploding Plastic Inevitable.
+“Peel slowly and see.”

 Lou came into our safe suburban teenage bedrooms singing about sick things we never dreamed of.
 We were the few who invited him in, because we wanted something real.
 We were sick of love songs.
 Lou took us down dark alleys to drug dens and squalid rooms.
 Lou Reed showed us the wonders of the underworld – the ultimate reality show.
 His songs were peep shows into secret forbidden places and their inhabitants; hustlers, prostitutes, junkies and transvestites.
 He taught us all about decadence.

 Our subterranean sleuth illuminated a time when New York City was gritty, seedy dangerous and genuine.
 The good old days.
 He enlightened us to gender bending and hustling.
 He lived it all himself.
 An equal opportunity guy, Lou had relationships with men, women and others.
 An advocate for deviants and the downtrodden, Lou gave a voice to those who were never heard before.
-He showed us people just like ourselves, but although they were underground, they were in no way beneath us.
+He held a mirror to us – reflecting people just like ourselves.
+Although they were underground, these people were in no way beneath us.
 We could easily become them.

 Lou recalled how, during live concerts people threw their handkerchiefs at The Beatles and their knickers at Tom Jones, “Whereas with me they threw syringes and joints”.